Losing Uncle Teddy and Aunt Mary: A Reflection on Family, Love, and Healing Generational Trauma

 2. The Influence of Ancestral Healing on Parental Relationships

 Watching my mother grieve reminded me how lineage healing shapes parental relationships and mother-daughter dynamics.
-What one generation models—grief, love, faith, or silence—becomes the template for the next.

 Reflection for You: How have your parents, aunts, or uncles shaped the way you give and receive love?

-Jim Jacobs’ article Honoring Our Heritage and Sacrifice emphasizes honoring ancestral sacrifices—a cornerstone of ancestral healing for women.
+Jim Jacobs’ article Honoring Our Heritage and Sacrifice emphasizes honoring ancestral sacrifices, a cornerstone of ancestral healing for women.

 3. Finding Healing Through Gratitude and Reflection